cpainterwakefield/practical_db_textbook/_sources/appendix-a-datasets/datasets.rst

 Raw data files
 --------------

 If you wish to use a database other than one of those listed above, you can likely adapt one of the above scripts for use with your database, using the find/replace function of a text editor and some trial and error.
 Alternatively, you may create the desired tables manually, and load the data from the data files in the zip archive linked below - most database systems provide mechanisms to load data from formatted files.
-The files available below are in comma-separated value (CSV) format, and are encoded in UTF-8.
-These files include a header row with labels matching the column names from the textbook database.
-If your database system does not support this file format, it is likely that you can read the files into a spreadsheet program and export a format that is supported by your system.
+The data files are in comma-separated value (CSV) format, and are encoded in UTF-8.
+Each file includes a header row with labels matching the column names from the textbook database.
+If your database system does not support this file format, you may be able to open the files with a spreadsheet program and then export a format that is supported by your system.

 - :download:`practical_db_data_files.zip`